 Fund distribution contracts were acquired as intangible assets under a business combination as at 1 January 2015.
 Whilst they have no expiry date, it is expected that customers on which the distribution fees are earned will leave over 10 years.
-Subscriber lists in Intelligent Investor are assumed to have a 5-year life, based on the Group's historical experience, and therefore the intangible asset arising from those lists are amortised on a straight line basis.
+Subscriber lists in Intelligent Investor are assumed to have a 5-year life, based on the Group's historical experience, and therefore the intangible asset arising from those lists are amortised on a straight-line basis.
 Subscriber lists in Eureka Report are assumed to have a 3-year life and are amortised on a straight line over that period.
-Original content acquired in Eureka Report at 4 April 2016 was fully amortised at 30 June 2016.